-Since 2004/05 Folkestone & Hythe District Council have had the highest Council tax rates (page 4 Table 2) in the whole of Kent.
-In all that time our Council has been led by the local Folkestone & Hythe Conservatives.
+Since 2004/05 Folkestone & Hythe District Council have had the highest Council tax rates (page 4 Table 2 or see chart below) in the whole of Kent.
+That’s sixteen years, and in all that time our Council has been led by the local Folkestone & Hythe Conservatives.

 Council tax is set on the basis of the number of Band D equivalent properties.
 Tax levels for dwellings in other bands are set relative to the Band D baseline.
 The council tax band of a property is not related to its current market value.
 This is because, by law, council tax valuations are based on the price a property would have fetched if it had been sold in England, on 1 April 1991.

 The local Tories have been in power since 1999, so the last 20 years.
 For 16 of those years, Folkestone & Hythe District Council ruled by the tories, we the residents have suffered the highest levels of Council Tax in the County of Kent.
 You have undoubtedly been treated as a cash cow.

 The graph below shows the local Tories are fiscally irresponsible, and they should NOT be trusted with your Council Tax or to hold the purse strings any longer.
 The man who leads our Council, Cllr David Monk (pictured) has been a failed double glazing salesman, four times over, so perhaps not the person to be in charge of the purse strings.

 Source: Department of Housing, Communities & Local Government

 Total amount payable including local, major & parish precepts and excluding any discounts